bterwijn/memory_graph/README.md

 ## Call Stack ##
 The `mg.get_call_stack()` function retrieves the entire call stack, including the local variables for each function on the stack.
 This enables us to visualize the local variables across all active functions simultaneously.
-Then by examining the graph, we can determine whether any local variables from different functions on the call stack share data.
+By examining the graph, we can determine whether any local variables from different functions share data.
 For instance, consider the function `add_one()` which adds the value `1` to each of its parameters `a`, `b`, and `c`.

 ```python
 import memory_graph as mg